almaan/ST-mLiver/README.md

 * `data` - contains processed data to be used in the analysis (files must be downloaded from an external resource, see below)
 	* `gene lists`
         * `marker genes` - contains csv files with central and portal markers of the ST data and the SC data analyis performed for the liver data of the [Mouse Cell Atlas](https://www.cell.com/cell/fulltext/S0092-8674%2818%2930116-8)
         * `stereoscope` - contains lists of 5000 most variable genes of single cell [Mouse Cell Atlas](https://www.cell.com/cell/fulltext/S0092-8674%2818%2930116-8) data and [Halpern et al](https://www.nature.com/articles/nature21065) study for sterescope analysis
         * `veins` - contains shortlists of marker genes for portal and central veins for expression by distance analysis
-	* `meta`-
-	* `stereoscope`-
+    * `sterescope/sc` - single cell data used for the `stereoscope` analysis
 * `scripts` - contains processing scripts and notebooks
 	* `Liver-ST.Rmd` - contains a R markdown script to perform canonical correlation analyis, clustering and DGEA, tissue visualization, correlation analysis, visualization of single cell integration using single cell data of the [Mouse Cell Atlas](https://www.cell.com/cell/fulltext/S0092-8674%2818%2930116-8) and comparative analyses with published data from [Halpern et al](https://www.nature.com/articles/nature21065)
 	* `MultiCCA.R` - contains code for the modified canonical correlation analysis function used in `Liver-ST.Rmd`